guysa-AMG/wethinkcode_practise/README.md

 <h4>(30/07/2025)</h4>
     i've managed to complete week 0's problems and catch up to todays task the inital weeks problems were easy but the difficulty scale is rising as i'm solving problems

+<h4>(04/08/2025)</h4>
+    i completed week2 problems i struggled a bit with coke nutrition and plates because i was not using python libraries but i managed to pass all the test cases on the cs50 check50 i'm now going to tackle week 3 problems